Understanding Self-Sabotaging Behavior In Leadership

 2. Improved employee morale: By fostering a positive work environment, companies can boost employee morale and engagement.

-3. Increased innovation: Overcoming self-sabotage encourages creativity and risk-taking, fostering innovation within the organization.
+3. Increased innovation: Overcoming self-sabotage encourages creativity and risk-taking, fostering organizational innovation.

 4. Stronger leadership: Leaders who overcome self-sabotaging behavior can inspire and guide their teams more effectively.